Perceptions of challenges

 How prepared are we?

-Respondents understand and agree that we all need to make changes to reduce the impacts of climate change, and it should be factored into our decision making
+Respondents understand and agree that we all need to make changes to reduce the impacts of climate change, and it should be factored into our decision making:

-- 76% agree that they are prepared to change their own behaviour in order to reduce their emissions
+- 68% agree that they are prepared to change their own behaviour in order to reduce their emissions

-Climate action and businesses
+Climate action and business

 Generally, respondents feel that the business sector has a role to play in taking climate action, but opinions are mixed about the commitment from the business sector and the transparency about what businesses are doing to reduce their emissions.

-This presents significant opportunities for businesses and brand's to embrace social and environmental actions, making it easier for consumers to choose their brand.
+This presents significant opportunities for businesses and brands to embrace social and environmental actions, making it easier for consumers to choose their brand.

 Local government